PAROUSIA – GOD’S VISION FOR THE EPISCOPAL CHURCH ON THE EASTERN SHORE.

 PRAYER CENTERED CHURCH + MISSION-SHAPED DIOCESE

-WELCOME ALL – SHARE JESUS’ LOVE – SERVE THE WORLD (John 13: 35) View the Purpose Poster
+WELCOME ALL – SHARE JESUS’ LOVE – SERVE THE WORLD (John 13: 35) View the Poster

-From there we held up ten (10) specific spiritual gifts that should ultimately define our identity as a PRAYER CENTERED + MISSION-SHAPED DIOCESE.
-Gifts that collectively embody the Episcopal Church’s Five Marks of Mission, the Discernment Resolutions as presented from recent years of Diocesan self-reflection, the Jesus Movement as defined by Presiding Bishop Curry, and our biblical responsibility enunciated in 1 Corinthians 12 & 14, Ephesians 4, Romans 12, 1 Peter 4, Matthew 22: 37 (the Great Commandment), and Matthew 28:19 (the Great Commission).
+From there we held up ten (10) specific MINISTRY IMPERATIVES that should ultimately define our work as a PRAYER CENTERED + MISSION-SHAPED DIOCESE.
+These ministry imperatives collectively embody the Episcopal Church’s Five Marks of Mission, the Discernment Resolutions as presented from recent years of Diocesan self-reflection, the Jesus Movement as defined by Presiding Bishop Curry, and our biblical responsibility enunciated in 1 Corinthians 12 & 14, Ephesians 4, Romans 12, 1 Peter 4, Matthew 22: 37 (the Great Commandment), Matthew 28:19 (the Great Commission), and our Baptismal Covenant.
 View the Identity Poster

 Together in Christ’s service,